 Conservation benefits from planting prairie

-- Planting prairie adjacent to remnants, and as corridors connecting remnants, provide critically needed additional “elbow room” for rare and conservative prairie plants and invertebrates that are slow to establish/spread, difficult to propagate/move, or both.
+- Planting prairie adjacent to remnants and as corridors connecting remnants, provides critically needed “elbow room” for rare and conservative prairie plants and invertebrates that are slow to establish/spread, difficult to propagate/move or both.

 - Planting into degraded remnants (inter-seeding) can enhance the existing plant community and speed recovery (of course taking care to introduce only plants likely to be found at the site in the past).

-- Plantings can act as seed sources, thus minimizing the need to collect seeds on remnants and thus reducing the chances of over collecting from the remnants.
+- Plantings can act as seed sources, thus minimizing the need to collect seeds on remnants, which reduces the chances of over-collecting from the remnants.

-- Plantings can be used as educational tools to increase awareness of prairie conservation, and provide opportunity for hands-on participation in conservation.
+- Plantings can be used as educational tools to increase awareness of prairie conservation and provide opportunities for hands-on participation in conservation.

 - Plantings can replace stands of non-native grasses with more complex plant communities that provide, on average, better wildlife habitat and improved soil conservation and water infiltration.

-Therefore, TPE has a two-pronged approach to prairie and savanna conservation, with protection of remnants and planting of new areas, especially areas adjacent to remnants.
+The Prairie Enthusiasts has a two-pronged approach to prairie and savanna conservation.
+We protect remnants as well as conduct prairie plantings, especially in areas adjacent to remnants.

 Books and pamphlets relevant to planting